mulabot/MULA/README.md

 ## How to install app

-MULA Label Bot can be installed on this [link](https://github.com/apps/mula-label-bot).
+You can install MULA Label Bot on this [link](https://github.com/apps/mula-label-bot).

 To install, you need to sign in your GitHub account, and click 'install' button on this page.
 And then, you can select the repository you want to install.

-MULA Label Bot will listen opened issue events from your repository, provide Just-In-Time multi-labeling service.
+MULA Label Bot will listen opened issue events from your repository, give Just-In-Time multi-labeling service.

-You can visit our [website](http://149.129.60.210/) to view the summarized predictions for all issues.

-PS: For double-blind reviewers, please use an account in your nickname, in case any potential operations recorded by GitHub.

 ## Project structure